dedsec1121fk/Dumb-Boy/README.md

 - **OSINTDS**: Execute the OSINT data scraping script.
 - **NAIOVUM**: Configure and set up Neovim using NAIOVUM.
 - **T-Login**: Manage user logins with the T-Login script.
-- **Customization**: Launch the customization script to modify your Termux environment.

 ## Requirements